data-preservation-programs/singularity/docs/cli-reference/dataset/list-wallet.md

 # List all associated wallets with the dataset

+{% code fullWidth="true" %}
 ```
 NAME:
-   singularity dataset list-wallet - [alpha] List all associated wallets with the dataset
+   singularity dataset list-wallet - List all associated wallets with the dataset

 USAGE:
    singularity dataset list-wallet [command options] DATASET_NAME